IMRAAN2005/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 4: Use the in-built sqrt function to find the distance.
 ### Step 5: Print the value of distance.
 ### PROGRAM:
 #Program to find the distance between two points.
-#Developed by: Depuru Bhargava Venkata Sai Ganesh
+#Developed by: SHAIK MAHAMMAD IMRAAN
-#RegisterNumber:23009248
+#RegisterNumber:23011682
 import math
 x1,y1=4,2
 x2,y2=10,6